A white semi truck driving down a road at dusk with it's headlights on

 Training in Commercial Drivers License (CDL) Class A, Class B, and specific endorsements are now available.
 Training is hands-on and designed to get you out of the classroom and on the road fast.
 Be prepared to test for your license in just three-weeks!

 Mid Michigan College's CDL Short-Term Training combines classroom and hands-on learning methods.
 You stay engaged, involved, and motivated throughout the training, and learn key functions of vehicle systems, including diesel engines, auxiliary systems, brakes, drive train coupling systems, and suspension systems.
-Topics such as Federal and State requirements, safe and efficient operation, and the need for permits are also covered.
-Training wraps up with practice maneuvers and operations on a designated range and public roadway.

 Location | Mt.
-Pleasant Campus, Morey Tech Center
+Pleasant Campus, Morey Technical Education Center

 Days | Monday - Friday